A new member of the homelab -- HP Pro Mini 400 G9

 Compared to my old Intel NUCs this system is more powerful and capable of replacing my two NUC nodes.
 The case is all metal, which is better than any plastic case, and helps with thermal dissipation.

-At some point I will be adding a 2.5 inch SSD to the system as well.
-One thing that was not clear to me is the fact that when you order this system with an NVME it will arrive without the 2.5 inch SATA Drive Bay kit.
-So, if you are planning on installing a 2.5 inch SATA disk you will need to order the HP Desktop Mini 2.5” SATA Drive Bay kit v2 (13L70AA) separately.
+Besides the NVME drive you can also install a 2.5 inch SATA SSD as well.
+One thing that was not clear to me when ordering this machine is the fact that when you purchase this system with an NVME disk it will arrive without the 2.5 inch SATA Drive Bay kit.

 Another nice thing about this system is how easy it is to access the mainboard, throw some RAM in it, replace an SSD or fan, which makes maintenance an easy and hassle-free job.
+The installation of the drive bay was easy and nicely fits into the chassis.

 One thing I really like about the HP Pro Mini 400 G9 is how quite it actually is, even under load.